 We tend to think of soups and stews as cold weather food – and they are.
 But in Texas, our weather doesn’t really get cold till up in October or November.
-Nevertheless, with the beginning of new school years and knowing that it’s “officially” fall, we enjoy the ease of a soup for supper.
+Nevertheless, with the beginning of new school years and knowing that it’s “officially” fall, this chicken tortilla soup recipe makes a great supper on those busy nights.

 We’re also big lovers of Mexican food so anything that’s got green chilies and avocados is going to be a hit at my house.
-This soup is super easy and can be cooked on the stove or in a slow cooker – I’ve done it both ways depending on my time and our schedule.
+This recipe for chicken tortilla soup is super easy and can be cooked on the stove or in a slow cooker – I’ve done it both ways depending on my time and our schedule.

 Chicken Tortilla Soup

 - 1 pound chicken breast boneless & skinless

 - 2 cans diced tomatoes and green chilies

 - 8 ounces frozen corn you can used canned

 - 4 cubes chicken bouilion